 In May 2014, the FASB and the International Accounting Standards Board jointly issued ASU No. 2014-9, Revenue from Contracts with Customers, which clarifies the principles for recognizing revenue and develops a common revenue standard for GAAP and International Financial Reporting Standards.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
-The ASU is effective for public entities for annual and interim periods beginning after December 15, 2016.
-Early adoption is not permitted under GAAP and retrospective application is permitted but not required.
-The Company is currently evaluating the impact of adopting this guidance on its financial position and results of operations.
+The ASU is effective for public entities for annual and interim periods beginning after December 15, 2017 and allows for either full retrospective or modified retrospective application, with early adoption not permitted.
+Accordingly, the standard is effective for the Company on January 1, 2018.
+The Company is currently evaluating the adoption method it will apply and the impact that this guidance will have on its financial statements and related disclosures.
+Early adoption is permitted, but not before the original public organization effective date (that is, annual periods beginning after December 15, 2016).

-In August 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
+In August 2014, the FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 ASU 2014-15 requires management to evaluate, at each annual or interim reporting period, whether there are conditions or events that exist that raise substantial doubt about an entity's ability to continue as a going concern within one year after the date the financial statements are issued and provide related disclosures.
 ASU 2014-15 is effective for annual periods ending after December 15, 2016 and earlier application is permitted.
 The adoption of ASU 2014-15 is not expected to have a material effect on the Company's consolidated financial statements or disclosures.